 These formative years turned me into the aspiring author I am now.
 I have five novels under my belt (none currently published) and too many ideas with neither the time nor capacity to implement them.
 I find myself all too busy these days writing, outlining, and editing.

-Italo Calvino, Bohumil Hrabal, Franz Kafka, and Kurt Vonnegut are my literary heroes (though I do have a guilty pleasure for Edgar Rice Burroughs).
+Italo Calvino, Bohumil Hrabal, Franz Kafka, and Kurt Vonnegut are my literary heroes (though I do have a guilty pleasure for the pulp authors of the early 20th century).
 I am obsessed with Brazilian culture, especially bossa nova, and I’m currently learning Portuguese.
 I love the theater, but rarely have time for that any more.

 You can usually find me horizontal when I’m not writing.
 My spare time is made up of reading, daydreaming, shooting pool, and collecting all manner of “cute” things (including Lucky Cat statues).
 I can be obnoxious at times, boring at others.
 Fortunately, my friends have a high tolerance for my nonsense.

 I live with my cat Queenie and a mountain of books that threatens to crush me in my sleep.